Sorry, there are no matching results

 Yes.
 If you choose to be either a sole trader or to carry on your business as a director of your own limited company, you will need to notify HMRC.
 Being a sole trader will bring you within the Self-Assessment tax system and you’ll need to file a Tax Return each year to report your trading profits.

-If working through your limited company you’ll have a number of statutory filing obligations too, both personally and on behalf of your company.
+If working through your limited company you’ll have a number of statutory filing obligations, in most cases it would be advisable to engage the services of an accountant to advise and help with your filing requirements.

 This will depend upon the complexity of your business, but you will need to maintain at least a minimum of financial records detailing your business income and expenditure.
 You should also consider operating a business-only bank account if you are a sole trader to ensure your personal expenditure is kept separate.
 A limited company should have its own account.